kevinpapst/AdminLTEBundle/README.md

-# AdminLTE - a Theme bundle for Symfony 4
+# AdminLTE - a theme bundle for Symfony 4

-**WORK IN PROGRESS** Use at your own risk, this repository is in active development and needs docu improvements!

-# What this repository is

-This repository is a fork of the great [AdminThemeBundle](https://github.com/avanzu/AdminThemeBundle), bringing the AdminLTE theme to the Symfony 4 world.
+This repository is an upgraded fork of the great [AdminThemeBundle](https://github.com/avanzu/AdminThemeBundle), bringing the AdminLTE theme to the Symfony 4 world.

 ## Requirements